- How To Stop Your Blog Becoming Boring

-Being a writer is tough, and if you are trying to make it as an author or writer of any kind, you'll know how difficult it can be to get your foot in the door, let alone get a big break.
+Writer's helping writers is no new thing.
+We've known for a long time that being a writer is tough, we need each other to survive.
+If you are trying to make it as an author or writer of any kind, you'll know how difficult it can be to get your foot in the door, let alone get a big break.
 Giving and receiving support from your peers can make the world of difference.
 So if you want to help your fellow writers, here’s how:

 Buy their books